syall/SIPF/docs/REPORT.md

 ### Circuit Compiling

-The compilation was a simple substitution once the mappings and swaps were already produced.
+The compilation is a simple substitution once the mappings and swaps are provided.
 At the top of each file includes metadata in comments:

 - `//Number of Swaps: #`
 - `//Number of Mappings: #`